High Survivability Test Vehicle (Lightweight): Mobility

-The AAI HSTV(L) is powered by a Avco Lycomming 650hp gas turbine (derived from the LTS101).
+The AAI HSTV(L) is powered by a Avco Lycoming 650hp gas turbine (derived from the LTS101).
 It is connected to an automatic 4-speed X-300 transmission made by Detroit Diesel Allison, the turbine being placed behind the transmission.
 It used a fixed height hydro-pneumatic suspension system and tracks modified from those used on the M551 Sheridan.

 The Pacific Car and Foundry HSTV(L) is powered by a General Motors 8V71T diesel engine connected to a General Electric HMPT-500 transmission.

 Armament

 The main armament consisted of an Ares Incorporated XM274 75 mm CTA autocannon with 2-axis stabilization capable of firing Armour-piercing fin-stabilized discarding sabot and high-explosive.
 Secondary armament consisted of a coaxial 7.62 mm M240 machine gun and a commander's M240.
 AAI had originally planned to place a .50 caliber (12.7 mm) heavy machine gun at the commander's hatch.

 Pacific Car's proposal mounted the Ares 75 mm gun in an external elevating trunnion mount alongside a coaxial 25 mm M242 Bushmaster autocannon.
-Twenty-two 75 mm ready rounds (11 APFSDS and 11 HE respectively) could be carried in a magazine and thirty-three more could be carried in hull storage.
+Twenty-two 75 mm ready rounds (11 APFSDS and 11 HE respectively) could be carried in a magazine and thirty-three more could be stored in the hull.
 A 40 mm grenade launcher was originally included, but removed during a review of the proposal.

 The AAI proposal called for sixty 75 mm rounds.
 As built, the test vehicle had only 26 rounds, but provisions existed for the original 60 rounds in the turret.
 The projectiles were stored vertically in a magazine beneath the right side of the turret and fed vertically into the rotating breech, with the shell casing being ejected vertically upwards.
 Unlike the Pacific Car and Foundry proposal all rounds were accessible to the autoloader and there was no secondary ammunition storage.